fossabot/Blocker_Manufacturer_Frontend/README.md

 ### Home Screen
 <img src="https://github.com/user-attachments/assets/b9aeac84-ceb9-4d2f-bda7-06174e1e72cd" />
+The initial screen when accessing the website.
+It provides navigation to key sections such as Deploy, Update Monitoring, and About Us.

 ### Update Access Policy Configuration
 <img src="https://github.com/user-attachments/assets/69b90301-c7ef-4aa5-85b9-f2aee1d46f71" />
+After uploading an update file, the manufacturer configures its access policy.
+This allows the manufacturer to freely define the rules and conditions for the update.

 ### Update Monitoring
 <img src="https://github.com/user-attachments/assets/f9a37c23-d531-4734-a88f-4a39f24d5ed5" />
+This section allows manufacturers to view details of previously deployed updates, such as their name, IPFS hash, and version.
+Updates can also be deleted from this list.

 ### Update Deployment Visualization
 <img src="https://github.com/user-attachments/assets/b1e83948-0e5a-4865-b9f5-79eae5d0b4eb" />
+A 3D animated visualization showing how the manufacturer's uploaded update file is encrypted and which resulting files are uploaded to the blockchain and the IPFS network.

 ---